 Give it some Thought

 What about more recent works of art?
-Are today’s artists and thinkers still pleading for the education system to realize our children’s fullest potential and not confine them to outdated systems?
+Are today’s artists and thinkers still pleading for the education system to realise our children’s fullest potential and not confine them to outdated systems?

 They are, indeed.